ljonestz/compoundriskdata/README.md

 To replicate the databases and plots used in the Compound Risk Monitor start by running **Coumpound_Risk_database.r**.
 This will generate all necessary indicator datasets and risk sheets.
 Then run **Global database and summary sheet.R** to calculate component and overall risk scores for each country.
 Lastly, run **Compound Plots.r** to generate summary plots and comparison graphs.

+## Details on risk calculation and aggreation steps

+Full details on the normalisation proceedures, steps taken to calculate component risk scores and generation of total risk scores can be found in the **Indicator aggregation** file in the **Risk_sheets** folder